DEFRA/fcp-sfd-comms/README.md

     SFD-->>SFD: i.
 Handle retries
     SFD->>SNS: ii.
-Re-build and publish message on retry SFD->>MONGO: iii.
-Store retried message
+Re-build and publish message on retry FDM->>SNS: iii.
+Listen for message
-    SNS->>FDM: iv.
-Subscriber consumes updated request
+    SFD->>MONGO: iv.
+Store message
-    SNS->>NOTIFY: v.
+    SFD->>NOTIFY: v.
 Send retry request to Notify NOTIFY->>RECIPIENT: vi.
 Deliver message on retry
 ```

 ### Message processing stages

 1. Consumer sends request onto the Single Front Door (SFD) queue: `fcp_sfd_comms_request`.
 2. Message is consumed and parsed by the SFD comms service: `fcp-sfd-comms`.
-3. Comms service validates message against agreed schema specified in message contract.
-4. Comms service checks the message is idempotent to prevent duplicate requests being sent.
-5. On successful validation the message is stored in the SFD's comms database: `fcp_sfd_comms`.
+3. Comms service will validate the request against the message schema, check the request being made is idempotent to avoid duplicate requests, and then store the valid message in the SFD's comms database: `fcp_sfd_comms`.
-6. Comms builds the message to then be published onto SFD's topic: `fcp_sfd_comm_events`.
+4. Comms builds the message to then be published onto SFD's topic: `fcp_sfd_comm_events`.
-7. All topic subscriptions will receive the message.
+5. All topic subscriptions will receive the message.
 The Farming Data Model (FDM) is currently the only subscriber to SFD's topic.
-8. Comms service sends a request to the GOV.UK Notify API alongside the built message which includes the Notify template ID.
+6. Comms service sends a request to the GOV.UK Notify API alongside the built message which includes the Notify template ID.
-9. Message is delivered to the recipient.
+7. Message is delivered to the recipient.
-10. Comms service triggers a cron job every 30 seconds, sending a request to the Notify API for a status update on the message.
-11. Latest message status is returned to the comms service.
-12. Comms service will re-build the message with the updated status and publish this onto SFD's topic.
-13. All topic subscriptions (FDM) will receive the updated message.
-14. Updated message is stored in the comms database.

-Extended details on the cron job and retry logic is provided below.
+Extended details on the cron job for status update retrieval and retry logic is provided below.

 ### Processing flow for status update retrieval